SaleemLab/si_lab/README.md

 # si_lab
 Developed implementation of spikeinterface on Beast and Godzilla

+# Batch Processing in Background
+For batch processing, copy si_pipeline.py and modify the specified animal and date Before you run it in python, please enter the following command line on Beast:

+`ulimit -n 4096`

+The waveform extraction process sometimes opens too many files and Linux has a default limit of 1024.

+For testing, do the following(remember to change the mouse and date in 'si_pipeline_beast.py' or 'si_pipeline_godzilla.py'):

+`cd si_lab`

+`conda activate si_env`

+You should see (si_env) lab@saleem07: in your terminal.

+`ipython`

+`run si_pipeline_beast.py`

+For background processing:

+`nohup python si_pipeline_beast.py&`

+You can check the messages/errors of the script in the ouput file.
+Please kill the process when you finish

 # Jupyter Notebook - Live Processes with Plotting
 On Beast: